 - Next, have her select a few items from her brainstorming list that she would like to include in her poem.

 - Assist her in counting the syllables to reach the total needed in each line.
 If it would help, you may want to write a haiku together before she writes her own independently.
-Here are a few examples: I Love Valentine Hearts filled with a Special Love Sweethearts, Cards, Chocolate Valentine’s Day Mush So sweet I cannot stand it Please send the CANDY!
+Here is one about candy:

 Writing haiku is fun for all ages.
 Work together writing as a family and see who can write the best or the silliest haiku.
-Before you know it you’ll be composing poetry and counting word syllables as you are traveling in the car or going for a walk.
+Before you know it your little one will be a poetry master.